marko-stimac/WP-Instant-Search/README.md

 ## Requirements

-You need to install [WP Rest Api V2 Multiple PostTypes](https://wordpress.org/plugins/wp-api-multiple-posttype/), because both posts and pages are searchable which to my understand currently is not possible.
+You need to install [WP Rest Api V2 Multiple PostTypes](https://wordpress.org/plugins/wp-api-multiple-posttype/), because both posts and pages are searchable which to my understand currently is not possible without a plugin.
 If you wish to change querying modify searchQueryparams to your needs in /assets/instant-search.js